-No matter how hard you strive for perfection and no matter how willing you are to right any perceived wrongs, someone, at least one person, will still get super pissed eventually.
+No matter how hard you strive for perfection with your customers and no matter how willing you are to right any perceived wrongs, someone, at least one person, will still get super pissed eventually.
 It’s just the way it goes.
 So as we’ve heard all across pop culture; if you stay ready, you ain’t gotta get ready.
 So here’s some steps for when it happens, AND IT WILL HAPPEN, so that you can soothe that angry person or at least prevent them from assaulting you.

 The first thing of vital importance is to keep your emotions out of it.
 You don’t need two emotionally charged humans participating in a heated conversation.
 As the professional in the situation, what matters most is your bottom line, not being “right” in all instances.
 Watch your tone, speak slowly and softly.
 Remember that the customer often isn’t attacking you personally.